Aluwani-tec/AWS-re-start-journey/Certification/README.md

-# Certifications - AWS re/Start Programme
+# Certifications – AWS re/Start Programme

 This folder contains the certifications, training badges, and proof of learning completed during my participation in the **AWS re/Start Programme**.

-Each certification represents structured learning, hands-on activities, and progress toward cloud and IT fundamentals.
+Each certification represents structured learning, hands-on activities, and demonstrated progress toward cloud computing and IT fundamentals.

 ---